-All income of the individual funds the trust but the trust must distribute to the individual, or for his/her benefit, an amount equal to not more than \$1 less than the current Medicaid institutional income limit as approved by DOM.
+All income of the individual technically funds the trust.
+The trust must distribute to the individual, or for his/her benefit, an amount equal to not more than \$1 less than the current Medicaid institutional income limit as approved by DOM.
 The Income Trust will not specify the amount of the individual's income as this amount may change each year.
 The Medicaid institutional income limit is also subject to change each year.

 For example: An individual's income is \$2,600 per month.
-The Medicaid institutional limit is \$2,199.
+The Medicaid institutional limit at the time eligibility is requested is \$2,199.
 The amount that is distributed to the individual is \$2,198.
 The amount that must fund the trust each month is \$402.
+Both the institutional limit and the individual's income that must fund the trust is subject to change at the beginning of each calendar year.